 The fingerprint sensor sits on the back of the phone towards the top, exactly where it should.
 It’s where my finger naturally rests, and as a result, unlocking has been zero effort, super-fast, and totally reliable.
 It seems like such a simple thing to get right, but not every phone does.
 Yes, Samsung, I’m looking at you.

 Taking a cue from manufacturer HTC (which built the smaller Pixel), the phone also has squeezable sides.
 A firm squeeze-and-release of the lower half of the phone launches Assistant, Google’s smarter version of Siri.
 How many times did I think I’d use this?
 Less than ten, ever.
 How many times have I used it in the week I’ve had the phone?
 At least a hundred.

 If you’re the kind of person who doesn’t mind talking to their phone (I’m becoming that guy, albeit only in private), you may well find yourself doing the same.
 Especially if you don’t like saying the kinda-dorky “OK, Google” or “Hey, Google” hotwords, it’s the fastest way to get the phone to start listening and answer whatever question’s on your mind.

 You can also squeeze to silence an incoming call, but that’s it.
-Being able to assign other actions – firing up the camera, for instance – would make it much more useful.
+Being able to assign other actions, like firing up the camera, would make it much more useful.
 Let’s hope that comes with a future update.